dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

- 3. a.
-Client did not enter any amount a.1.
-Prompt error message to user asking for the required information
+ 3. Client did not enter any amount
+    + Prompt error message to user asking for the required information
- 4. a.
-Deadline for adding deposit has already passed a.1.
-Prompt user that the deadline has already passed a.2.
-Redirect client fees charged information page
+ 4. Deadline for adding deposit has already passed
+    + Prompt user that the deadline has already passed
+    + Redirect client fees charged information page

 ##2.8 Post System Demand